bclover/real-world-functional-programming-book/gitbook/part1/input_output_side_effects.md

 isCow() // true
 ```

-However, if we change the freind variable to a chicken, and then call it, we get a `false` back:
+However, if we change the friend variable to a chicken, and then call it, we get a `false` back:

 ```javascript
 friend = '🐮'